Best Panasonic TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Panasonic TVs you can buy in 2022.

-Let's have a look at the best Panasonic TVs around...
+Right, time to take a closer look at the best Panasonic TVs 2022...

-The Panasonic TX-65HX940 is blessed with much of the company's top TV tech, including the 2020 flagship HCX Pro Intelligent processor, a 100Hz screen refresh rate, and Panasonic’s Local Dimming Intelligent Pro technology.
+The Panasonic TX-65HX940 was originally released in 2020, but you can still track one down online.
+It's blessed with much of the company's top TV tech for that year, including the HCX Pro Intelligent processor, a 100Hz screen refresh rate, and Panasonic’s Local Dimming Intelligent Pro technology.
 It also supports both Dolby Vision and HDR10+ types of HDR, so you can be sure you're viewing the best available format regardless of streaming service or disc.

 It's a tidy and decent-looking set, and has all the ports you could need.
-Though some apps are lacking: there's no Apple TV, Google Play Movies & TV, Disney+, Now TV, BT Sport, Spotify or Tidal.
+But as with the models above, some apps are lacking.
 It only takes a relatively small outlay on a media streamer to fix this, but that really shouldn't be necessary.

-But if you can squeeze the most from it, this set is a joy to watch.
+But if you have the patience, this 2020 model remains one of the best Panasonic TVs you can buy in 2022.
 There's tons of detail, excellent motion processing and strong dark detail.
 Settle in for a calibration session, and you'll be richly rewarded.